magisterquis/cgiscan/README.md

 Windows
 -------
-Should probably work.
-It could even be made into a standalone webserver without too much fuss.
+Should probably work except the Unix socket for local queuing.